MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 ## Known limitations

 + The Python runtime is sandboxed and does not allow access to the network or to the local file system in a persistent manner.

 + All files saved locally are isolated and deleted once the module finishes.
-The Python code cannot access most directories on the machine it runs on, the exception being the current directory and its sub-directories.
+The Python code cannot access most directories on the machine it runs on, the exception being the current directory and its subdirectories.

     When you provide a zipped file as resource, the files are copied from your workspace to the experiment execution space, unpacked, and then used.
 Copying and unpacking resources can consume memory.

 + The module can output a single data frame.
-It is not possible to return arbitrary Python objects such as trained models directly back to the Azure Machine Learning runtime.
+It's not possible to return arbitrary Python objects such as trained models directly back to the Studio runtime.
 However, you can write objects to storage or to the workspace.
 Another option is to use `pickle` to serialize multiple objects into a byte array and then return the array inside a data frame.

+## Examples

+For examples of integrating Python script with Studio experiments, see these resources in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

++ [Execute Python Script](http://go.microsoft.com/fwlink/p/?LinkId=525942): Use text tokenization, stemming, and other natural language processing using the **Execute Python Script** module.
++ [Custom R and Python scripts in Azure ML](https://gallery.cortanaintelligence.com/Tutorial/5-Custom-Scripts-R-and-Python-in-AML-1): Walks you through the process of adding custom code a(either R or Python), processing data, and visualizing the results.
++ [Analyzing PyPI Data to Determine Python 3 Support](https://gallery.cortanaintelligence.com/Notebook/Analyzing-PyPI-Data-to-Determine-Python-3-Support-2): Estimate the point when demand for Python 3 outstrips that for Python 2.7 using python.

 ## See also